yssarma/sanskrit-notes/README.md

 4. Siksha (Phonetics)
 5. Kalpam (knowhow of rituals)
 6. Chendas (Prosody)

+In which Sutrapataha is the main book and the others are supportive.

 A brief information of these vedangas are given as per the rishi who had narrated them.